avivfaraj/DSCI511-project/README.md

 This project presents a dataset synthesizing Tech CEO's social media posts with their company's short term stock price data.
 We hope this dataset can fuel further discussion of social media posting as intentional market strategy and the ability to analyze such actions.

+## Dataset

+`data.json` is the final dataset created by the code.
+Each other json file is specific to a specific CEO, and represents one piece of the final dataset.

 ## Instructions